Shannon

 December 2019

-is the US putting so much pressure on the EU to import US fracked gas?
+Why was the US putting so much pressure on the EU to import US fracked gas even before the war in Ukraine?

 The